 The school has attracted outstanding scholars from around the world to serve as faculty, and now has more than 26 affiliated faculty who are National Academy of Engineering members and 54 who have won National Science Foundation CAREER Awards.

 Undergraduate scholarships and graduate fellowships have increased multifold under the school’s Enhancing Engineering Excellence Initiative, with UCLA Engineering now offering more than 130 scholarships and fellowships to deserving students of limited means.

-In 2007 the school completed Engineering V, a new 125,000-square-foot laboratory and teaching facility.
+In 2007 the school completed the 105,000-square-foot Engineering V, a new laboratory and teaching facility.
 Construction of Engineering VI, the school’s 150,000-square-foot anchor for innovation, is now underway.
 Renovation of Boelter Hall is on-going through funding from the National Science Foundation, the school and the university.

 UCLA Engineering also has instituted a three-course technical breadth program requiring undergraduates to take classes outside of their discipline in order to be better prepared to take on engineering and societal challenges.